Howquez/DICE/README.md

 1. Create and upload a `*.csv` containing all the content you want to display as well as information about potential experimental conditions.
 You can download a template [here](https://feed-config-2053f6176aba.herokuapp.com/static/sample_feed.csv).
 2. If desired, create a post-experiment survey (e.g. in Qualtrics) with embedded data (to accept user IDs and completion codes as URL parameters).
-2. Visit the [DICE Feed Configurator](https://feed-config-2053f6176aba.herokuapp.com/) and provide the required information (such as a link to the `*.csv` file you uploaded and the Qualtrics survey).
+2. Visit the **[DICE App](https://www.dice-app.org/)** and provide the required information (such as a link to the `*.csv` file you uploaded and the Qualtrics survey).
-3. The DICE Feed Configurator provides URLs for the researcher to monitor the study and to distribute to prospective participants (e.g. via Prolific).
+3. The DICE App provides URLs for the researcher to monitor the study and to distribute to prospective participants (e.g. via Prolific).

 ## Prerequisites